axtcsq/IDAssignment1/README.md

 * Education page:
     * Go to the "Education" page
     * Try to test if different title description appears when a user hover mouse on different images in the flexbox, then verify that it succeeds.
+    * Try to test if clicking on an image attached with a link would open in a separate tab, then verify that it succeeds.
     * Verify that everything is working well

 * Skills page: